Kyrgyzstan–United States relations

-Kyrgyzstan – United States relations are bilateral relations between Kyrgyzstan and the United States.
+Kyrgyzstan–United States relations are bilateral relations between Kyrgyzstan and the United States since 27 December 1991.

 History

 The U.S. government provides humanitarian assistance, non-lethal military assistance, and assistance to support economic and political reforms.
 It also has supported the Kyrgyz Republic's requests for assistance from international organizations.
 For example, the United States helped the Kyrgyz Republic accede to the World Trade Organization (WTO) in December 1998.

 Following 9/11, the U.S. has increased its interest in this part of the world, leading to divisions in opinion and welcome.
 The US opened the Transit Center at Manas in December 2001 following the 9/11 attacks.
 Both Russia and China were dismayed and in later years reportedly offered large bounties if Kyrgyzstan closed the base.
 In 2006, the President of Kyrgyzstan demanded further concessions to the agreement and in this year a US Air Force personnel officer was kidnapped (media later reported inconsistencies in this account; the USAF reconfirmed a kidnapping took place in 2012).
 2006 also saw the killing of a Kyrgyz civilian wielding a knife by a US serviceman with a gun.
 Local Kyrgyz sentiment and media was outraged as the Kyrgyz region is plagued by lawlessness, banditry, and smuggling and the carrying or even threatening with a knife is relatively common in Kyrgyz street culture.
 For the Americans, still reeling and devastated from the 9/11 terrorist assault on their largest city, any forcible entry by a civilian into a military base can and is met with deadly force.
 The US military placed the serviceman under administrative punishment and an undisclosed financial settlement was made to the family.